Asylum EAD Frequently Asked Questions

 Your spouse and unmarried children under 21 who are listed as derivatives on your I-589 asylum application can also apply for EAD under category (c)(8).

 Each family member must file their own separate Form I-765.
-Their 150/180-day eligibility is calculated from the principal applicant's I-589 receipt date (with applicable stoppages).
+Their 150/180-day eligibility is calculated from the principal applicant's asylum clock record with applicable stoppages.

 Special Situations